 Inhalants such as alkyl nitrites are known as vasodilators: chemicals that dilate the blood vessels throughout the body.
 This is why popper use can cause a rapid onset of symptoms such as lightheadedness.

-Poppers can temporarily relax involuntary muscles throughout the body while causing the heart rate to speed up at the same time due to the rush of blood.
+Poppers can temporarily relax involuntary muscles throughout the body while causing the heart rate to speed up at the same time, due to the rush of blood.
 Poppers work very quickly, producing an almost instant high or “rush” of warm sensations and feelings of dizziness, similar to sensations of extreme alcohol intoxication.
 The effects come on very quickly after inhaling the drug, but unlike drugs such as alcohol, only last for seconds or minutes.
-While some people find the effects of poppers pleasurable, others find it extremely disorienting and unpleasant.
+While some people find the effects of poppers pleasurable, others find them extremely disorienting and unpleasant.

-Poppers are vasodilators, meaning that they dilate the blood vessels.
-As a result, blood pressure drops rapidly, leading to lightheadedness, sometimes resulting in a brief loss of consciousness and muscle strength, known as syncope.
-At the same time, the heart speeds up, even if the person using poppers is relaxed, known as tachycardia.
+As vasodilators that dilate the blood vessels, poppers cause blood pressure to drop rapidly, leading to lightheadedness that can result in a brief loss of consciousness and muscle strength, known as “syncope.”
+At the same time, the heart speeds up— even if a user is relaxed.
+This effect is known as “tachycardia.”